onqtam/headjack/src/introduction/others_list.md

 https://discord.com/channels/901233976138682388/901234959623286825/959420114472669235
 My question in their discord: Hello!
 Your documentation says Long-term data retention is guaranteed through Ceramic’s blockchain anchoring and our custom data pinning service. and I was wondering what would the long-term incentive for the pinning service be, and if the DAO token you'll be launching soon will be tied to the economic incentive for nodes to store the ever-expanding graph?

+Sometimes a framework that imposes  is better than a library

 The upcoming Ceramic blockchain will not be the solution to that.